 A corporation with estimated AGIT liability exceeding \$2,500 for a taxable year must file quarterly estimated tax payments.
-The quarterly estimated tax payments must be submitted through the Department's online payment system at https://dorpay.dor.in.gov, with an appropriate Indiana voucher, with Form IT-6, or by electronic funds transfer (EFT), depending on the amount due.
+The quarterly estimated tax payments must be submitted through the Department's online payment system at intime.dor.in.gov/eServices, with an appropriate Indiana voucher, with Form IT-6, or by electronic funds transfer (EFT), depending on the amount due.
 The quarterly due dates for estimated payments are the 20th day of the 4th, 6th, 9th, and 12th months of the taxpayer's tax period, regardless of whether filing on a calendar-year, fiscal-year, or short-year basis.
 Taxpayers should use the reporting taxpayer's federal identification number when remitting payments on behalf of a group in a consolidated or combined return.

-Visit www.in.gov/dor/4340.htm to make an estimated tax payment or view payment history.
+Visit www.in.gov/dor/online-services/dorpay-tax-and-bill-payment/ to make an estimated tax payment or view payment history.
 The following information will be needed:

 - 1. Taxpayer name;

-- 2. Federal tax ID or employer identification number (EIN);
+- 2. Federal Employer Identification Number;

 - 3. Current street address; and

 - 4. Last payment amount.